armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/deployManifest.md

 ---
 title: "spinnaker.execution.stages.before.deployManifest"
 linktitle: "deployManifest"
-description: "a policy that is run before executing each task in a deploy manifest stage.
-See https://docs.armory.io/docs/spinnaker-user-guides/kubernetes-v2/#available-manifest-based-stages for more information on this stage."
+description: "A policy that is run before executing each task in a deploy manifest stage."
 ---

+ See [Deploy Applications to Kubernetes]({{< ref "kubernetes-v2#available-manifest-based-stages" >}}) for more information on this stage.

 ## Example Payload